strncat/strncat.github.io/_posts/math/number-theory/math115a/lectures/2025-06-13-lec07-binomial-coefficients.markdown

 	\end{align*}
 	$$
 </div>
-We also have an explicit way to expand the binomial coefficient as follows
+We also have an explicit way (third way) to expand the binomial coefficient as follows
 <div class="mintheaderdiv">
 Explicit Definition
 </div>